 Maybe you heard the rumor that there will be no more option to create Global pages on Facebook.
 All of this information turned out to be false and denied by Facebook themselves.
 However, there have been some changes to the process of creating such a page.
 The process of establishing a new Global page structure is not that easy and obvious as it was before.
-If you have a close business relationship with Facebook, the so-called ‘dedicated Facebook account’, please continue to read, this step by step article is meant for you.
-If you aren’t such ‘buddies’ with Facebook and don’t have access to their support don’t worry and stay tuned – we will bring you the second part of this blog where we will let you know how to proceed in such case.
+If you have a close business relationship with Facebook, the so-called ‘dedicated Facebook Account’, please continue to read, this step by step article is meant for you.
+If not stay tuned, this feature is gradually rolling out.

 First things first, let’s clarify some of the basics.